 Field-hunting tip

-Look in sedimentary volcanic ash deposits country — that is the host setting where biggs jasper typically forms.
+Look in sedimentary volcanic ash deposits country, the host setting where biggs jasper typically forms.
 If you start seeing quartz, chalcedony, opal in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.